-Side dishes of Kohl (cabbage - often in the form of Sauerkraut) and Kartoffeln (potatoes) aren't your only options.
-Here are the most best vegetarian dishes in Germany.
+Side dishes of Kohl (cabbage, often in the form of Sauerkraut) and Kartoffeln (potatoes) aren't your only options.
+Here are the best vegetarian dishes in Germany.

-A staple of festivals and restaurants alike, this is the vegetarian go-to at one of the meatest of all Fests, Oktoberfest
+A staple of festivals and restaurants alike, this is the vegetarian go-to at one of the meatiest of all Fests, Oktoberfest.

-And vegans, some restaurants specialize in vegan versions without the eggs and cheese and with the tasty fried onions.
+And for vegans, some restaurants specialize in vegan versions without the eggs and cheese and with the tastily fried onions.